 This is NOT the same as ethics approval or HDEC locality authorisation.

-Clinical research conducted on the premises of Auckland District Health Board or involving its patients, clients or staff, is important to Auckland DHB.
+All research conducted on our campuses or involving our patients, clients or staff, is important to Te Whatu Ora | Te Toka Tumai Auckland.
 There are financial, human resource, ethical, legal, planning, quality and risk issues.
-The primary role of the Research Office is to provide a service to investigators and management to address these issues in accordance with Auckland DHB Policies and procedures.
+The primary role of the Research Office is to provide a service to investigators and management to address these issues in accordance with Te Whatu Ora | Te Toka Tumai Auckland policies and procedures.

-If your study involves human participants it may need to be approved by an ethics committee before you can start.
-There are two kinds of ethics committees in New Zealand; Health and Disability Ethics Committees (HDECs) and institutional ethics committees.
-The Auckland Health Research Ethics Committee (AHREC) is Auckland DHB's institutional ethics committee.
+If your research involves human participants, with very few exceptions, it will need to be approved by an ethics committee before you can start.
+Te Whatu Ora | Te Toka Tumai Auckland uses two kinds of ethics committees; the Ministry of Health's Health and Disability Ethics Committees (HDECs) and The Auckland Health Research Ethics Committee (AHREC).
+AHREC is Te Whatu Ora | Te Toka Tumai Auckland's institutional ethics committee.

 Ethics committees check that proposed health and disability research meets established ethical standards that aim to protect participants who are either patients, their family/whānau/caregivers, staff or volunteers in clinical trials.